Administrative hearing decision

 The hearing record is the official documentation of the hearing process.
 The record includes recordings or transcripts, admitted exhibits, decisions, briefs, notices, orders, and other filed documents.

-Find out what the OAH does in the appeals process.
-About the Office of Administrative Hearings.
+Find out what the Office of Administrative Hearings (OAH) does in the appeals process.

 Types of orders